This website is best viewed in

 PET CT Scan improvements

-Pre Stem cell treatments PET CT scan show the blue areas that represent reduced brain activity due to the damage that occurs to the neural tissue in ASD.
+Pre cell treatments PET CT scan show the blue areas that represent reduced brain activity due to the damage that occurs to the neural tissue in ASD.

-PET CT Scan of the Brain before Stem Cell Therapy shows Blue areas that Represent reduced brain activity due to the damage that occurs to the brain tissue in Autism.
+PET CT Scan of the Brain before Cell Therapy shows Blue areas that Represent reduced brain activity due to the damage that occurs to the brain tissue in Autism.

-PET CT Scan of the Brain 6 months after Stem Cell Therapy shows that the blue areas have reduced Indicating that the damaged tissues have been repaired Highlighting the positive effects of Stem Cell Therapy.
+PET CT Scan of the Brain 6 months after Cell Therapy shows that the blue areas have reduced Indicating that the damaged tissues have been repaired Highlighting the positive effects of Cell Therapy.

 Parents of children with ASD usually have common questions when they consult their pediatrician or child psychiatrist.
 How did our child develop ASD?
 My child was hale and hearty and had even started to speak a few words.
 What happened suddenly?
 So, is ASD acquired?
 Does it happen after the child is born?
 Could it have been prevented?
 Is it genetic?
 Can the other children also have ASD?
 Has it come from "us", the parents?